Do Radiator Covers Reduce Efficiency?

 There are a number of reasons why homeowners might want to use a radiator cover, regardless of how it might affect how warm a room may feel.
 We took a look at the top 3:

-- Child proofing: A radiator can present the risk of burns if a child touches it – a big problem with steam radiators which tend to get hotter to the touch.
+A radiator can present the risk of burns if a child touches it – a big problem with steam radiators which tend to get hotter to the touch.
 For this reason many homeowners choose to child proof them, with safety gates and radiator covers being the primary methods.

-- Décor and appearance: Let’s face it, radiators can be ugly.
+Let's face it, radiators can be ugly.
 Not everyone wants to or can afford to replace theirs with a more attractive version.
 Wooden covers are a quick and often cheap way of hiding a radiator.
 If this is the primary goal of using a radiator cover, there are also alternatives such as paint designed specifically for radiators or printed wraps that stick on and allow heat to pass through.

-- Act as additional shelving or seating: Radiator covers are not only great at hiding the radiators but they can also serve a second purpose, such as additional shelving and even be used as a window seat in some cases.
+Radiator covers are not only great at hiding the radiators but they can also serve a second purpose, such as additional shelving and even be used as a window seat in some cases.

-- Radiator noise reduction: Central heating systems are often naturally a little noisy and whilst not a perfect solution, radiator covers can help to reduce the volume of these sounds.
+Central heating systems are often naturally a little noisy and whilst not a perfect solution, radiator covers can help to reduce the volume of these sounds.

 If your central heating system is making any unusual or new noises, we highly recommend hiring a Gas Safe registered engineer to take a look.
 You can get free quotes from qualified engineers in your area by taking a few moments to complete our simple online form.